Kao Chin Su-mei

-Kao Chin Su-mei (born September 21, 1965), also known as Chin Su-mei, May Chin and Ciwas Ali, is a Taiwanese politician and retired actress and singer.
+Kao Chin Su-mei (traditional Chinese: 高金素梅; pinyin: Gāo Jīn Sùméi; born September 21, 1965), also known as Chin Su-mei, May Chin and Ciwas Ali, is a Taiwanese politician and retired actress and singer.
 She is of Manchu and Atayal descent, Ciwas Ali being her Atayal name.

-In the 1980s and 1990s, she starred in many popular TV series and films including Ang Lee's The Wedding Banquet (1993).
+In the 1980s and 1990s, she starred in many popular TV series and films, including Ang Lee's The Wedding Banquet (1993).
 She also released several Mandopop albums.
 She retired from showbiz in 1999 following her diagnosis of liver cancer which she recovered from.